About Carlos Franco

 For Buena Park

-As a founding member, he also serves as Chair for the Buena Park Sister City Foundation, to focus on cross-cultural understanding at the local level.
+As a founding member, he also served as Chair for the Buena Park Sister City Foundation, to focus on cross-cultural understanding at the local level.

 With a lifetime of service centered around Buena Park, Carlos Franco now hopes to give back in another way to a community that has given him so much.
 He is running for City Council, where he will continue to bridge gaps across cultures, generations, and experiences in the city where his family first put down their roots.
 Carlos humbly asks for your support and your vote.